github-education-resources/GitHubGraduation-2022/_data/XinerLove/XinerLove.md

 name: XinerLove
-institution: Brookdale Community college
+institution:  A student
 quote: You can’t move forward without saying goodbye to the past.
 github_user: XinerLove